 Taking your dog to the beach for the first time

 Dogs that visit the sea for the first time need a special approach.
 My dog loves the beach, and she is now fearless of the water, but that is not how it looked like the first time we went there.
-The sea is vast, nothing like they have seen before.
-It is ok if your dog is hesitant to approach the water at first.
+The sea is vast, nothing like anything they have seen before.
+It is ok if your dog is hesitant to enjoy the water at first.
 Handle it with tact.

 Aria got her foot in the water motivated by, what else, food.
 Every step closer to the water was rewarded with a treat.
-Soon she felt confident enough (or hungry enough) to touch the water, and she loves it ever since.
+Soon she felt confident enough (or hungry enough) to come in touch the water, and she loves it ever since.